 FSET participation requirements differ for workfare, in terms of the number of hours needed for an ABAWD to meet the work requirement.
 The number of required workfare hours per month is equivalent to the household's current monthly FoodShare allotment divided by the state or federal minimum wage, whichever is higher.
 It is not allowable to require additional hours of participation beyond the maximum requirement calculated as described above.
 Changes in the amount of the monthly FoodShare allotment may increase or decrease the number of required monthly hours for workfare.
 If there is a change in benefit amount, the FSET agency should recalculate the required number of participation hours, and apply that change beginning the month that follows the month the change in allotment becomes known to the FSET agency.
 The monthly hours of participation in workfare can be rounded down to the nearest whole number.
-However, agencies should not round down weekly participation in workfare activity assignment, agencies may:
+However, agencies should not round down weekly participation in workfare.
+When monthly workfare hours do not divide into a whole number for weekly workfare activity assignment, agencies may: